h-nev/loa-privacy/README.md

-# Risk Assessment of Public Criminal Rescords
+# Risk Assessment of Public Criminal Records

 ## Table of Contents